 - Pixel means the conversion pixel has not been implemented properly, and may have led to a discrepancy in reporting.

-- Not enough data means our system does not have enough conversions to optimize, more information for that below.
+- Data is still collecting means our system does not have enough conversions to optimize, more information for that below.

 In the case of not collecting enough data, we recommend that you:

 - Wait to collect at least 20 conversions.
 The test can’t run properly without enough conversions.
 Try running the campaign for a longer period of time and take a look at our tips and tricks for getting more conversions!